aridjayarecipes/cutesrecipes.web.app/content/post/2012-recipe-of-speedy-bacon-citrus-brussels-sprouts.md

 - "1 tsp red pepper flakes"
 recipeinstructions:
 - "Put sprouts in Ziploc baggie.
 Drizzle the olive oil over, close and toss to coat."
-- "In cold pan, cook bacon till 2-3 Tbsp&#39;s bacon fat renders.
+- "In cold pan, cook bacon till 2-3 Tbsp's bacon fat renders.
 Place bacon on paper towels to drain."
 - "Place coated Brussels sprouts in same pan as bacon fat.
 Stir in seasonings and a splash of Apple cider vinegar.
 Add squeezed juice from one orange."
 - "Cook till sprouts are fork tender.
 Squeeze additional juice of orange over sprouts and serve."
 categories: